tunerzk/armageddon/SEIR_Foundations/LAB2/2b_Be_A_ManC.md

     It sent a conditional request to the origin using validators.
     The origin returned 304 Not Modified, so CloudFront reused the cached body.”

-    A RefreshHit happens when CloudFront already has a cached object, but the cache entry has expired.
-Instead of immediately fetching the full object again, CloudFront performs a conditional request to the origin using validators like ETag or Last‑Modified.
-  CloudFront had a cached copy, but the TTL expired.
-It sent a conditional request to the origin using validators.
-The origin returned 304 Not Modified, so CloudFront reused the cached body.
-CacheHit: 5 ms
-RefreshHit: 25 ms

 If they say “CloudFront is broken” → ❌